Steak with Peppercorn Sauce (Steak au Poivre)

 For a mild heat, or if you are also serving children, a few grinds of the pepper mill should be fine.

-To make this recipe dairy-free, omit the butter and substitute the cream for a plant-based soya cream.
-Start with half the quantity of soya cream, and add more to taste.
+To make this recipe dairy-free, substitute the butter and cream for a plant-based alternative.
+I have used soya cream with good results.

 The best way to test the doneness of your beef is to use a digital meat thermometer.
 Temperatures should be as follows: